I-Dont-Remember/site/content/about.md

 showpagemeta = false
 +++

-Software engineer by day, [all sorts of stuff by night](https://facadeproject.com).
-Investigating a growing interest in No-code, security, development best practices, and entrepreneurship.
+Backend/API software engineer by day, [all sorts of stuff by night](https://facadeproject.com).
+Investigating a growing interest in writing, Developer & User Experience, No-code, entrepreneurship, and cyber security.
 Usually building [projects](/projects).

 If you'd like to reach out for whatever reason, easiest place to reach me is through [Twitter](https://twitter.com/maybekq) or [LinkedIn](https://linkedin.com/in/quinnkevinp).